 The experimental framework is that of a twin experiment, were a model trajectory is considered to represent the "truth" and is compared with one or more control trajectories.
-Here the true trajectory is a free MOLOCH evolution initiated by an external model state (from the same BOLAM trajectory providing boundary conditions) at 21:00 UTC on 25 September 2006 and integrated until 18:00 UTC on 26 September.
+Here the true tra-

+- 205 jectory is a free MOLOCH evolution initiated by an external model state (from the same BOLAM trajectory providing boundary conditions) at 21:00 UTC on 25 September 2006 and integrated until 18:00 UTC on 26 September.
 Two different control trajectories have been considered, both computed using the same model and the same boundary conditions as the true trajectory.
-The first one is obtained by simply initiating a MOLOCH trajectory from the BOLAM state at 18:00 UTC on 25 September (3h before the initial condition of the true trajectory) and integrating for 24 h, with the same boundary conditions as the "truth".
+The first one is obtained by simply initiating a MOLOCH trajectory from the BOLAM state at 18:00 UTC on - 210 25 September (3 h before the initial condition of the true trajectory) and integrating for 24 h, with the same boundary conditions as the "truth".
 At 00:00 UTC, its (RMS) TUV error (Sect.
-4.1) is about 0.3, corresponding to about 0.4 °C for temperature and 1.9 m s-1 for horizontal velocity at level 8 (about 1500 hPa over sea), and 0.25 °C, for breeding vectors meant to estimate instabilities at a larger scale.
-The second control trajectory has been obtained from the first one, by rescaling by 0.1 all components of its error vector at 21:00 UTC on 25 September in order to have a smaller initial error and again using the same boundary conditions.
-This second control trajectory, labelled
+5.1) is about 0.3, corresponding to about 0.4 °C for temperature and 1.9 m s-1 for horizontal velocity at level 8 (about 1500 hPa over sea), and 0.25 °C, 1.8 m s-1 at level 25 (about 500 hPa).
+This first control trajectory, labelled 18H, is used for breeding vectors meant to estimate instabilities at a larger scale. - 215 The second control trajectory has been obtained from the first one, by rescaling by 0.1 all components of its error vector at 21:00 UTC on 25 September in order to have a smaller initial error and again using the same boundary conditions.
+This second control trajectory, labelled R21, is used to construct bred vectors intended to estimate small-scale, fast instabilities (still slower, though, than those studied in Sect.
+4).
+In any case no comparison is done before 00:00 UTC on 26 September, - 220 so that all trajectories have time enough to develop the dynamical scales typical of a MOLOCH non-hydrostatic, convection resolving simulation.